BIMSBbioinfo/VoltRon/README.md

       <strong> Unique Data Structure </strong> of VoltRon allows users to seamlessly define tissue blocks, layers and multiple assay types in one R object.
      </li>
      <li style="padding-bottom: 10px">
-      <strong> End-to-end Analysis </strong> for distinct spatial biology technologies are supported.
-VoltRon visualizes and analyzes regions of interests (ROIs), spots and cells **(even molecules, under development)**.
+      <strong> End-to-end downstream data analysis </strong> for distinct spatial biology technologies are supported.
+VoltRon visualizes and analyzes regions of interests (ROIs), spots, cells and even molecules **(under development)**.
      </li>
     <li style="padding-bottom: 10px">
-      <strong> Automated Spatial Registration </strong> incorporates <a href="https://opencv.org/">OpenCV</a> (fully embedded into the package with <a href="https://www.rcpp.org/">Rcpp</a>) to detect common features across images and achieves registration.
-Users may interact with built-in mini shiny apps to change alignment parameters and validate accuracy.
+      <strong> Automated Image Registration </strong> incorporates <a href="https://opencv.org/">OpenCV</a> (fully embedded into the package using <a href="https://www.rcpp.org/">Rcpp</a>) to detect common features across images and achieves registration.
+Users may interact with built-in mini shiny apps to change alignment parameters and validate alignment accuracy.
     </li>
     <li style="padding-bottom: 10px">
-      <strong> Manual Spatial Registration </strong> helps users to select common features across spatial datasets using reference images stored in VoltRon objects.
-In case automated registration doesnt work, you can still align images by manually picking landmark points.
+      <strong> Manual Image Registration </strong> helps users to select common features across spatial datasets using reference images stored in VoltRon objects.
+In case automated image registration doesn't work, you can still align images by manually picking landmark points.
     </li>
     <li style="padding-bottom: 10px">
-      <strong> Niche Clustering </strong> allows integration to single cell RNA analysis datasets using <a href="https://satijalab.org/seurat/">Seurat</a>, <a href="https://www.bioconductor.org/packages/release/bioc/vignettes/SingleCellExperiment/inst/doc/intro.html">SingleCellExperiment</a> and <a href="https://github.com/dmcable/spacexr">spacexr</a> to deconvolute spots.
+      <strong> Niche Clustering </strong> allows integration to single cell RNA analysis datasets using <a href="https://satijalab.org/seurat/">Seurat</a>, <a href="https://www.bioconductor.org/packages/release/bioc/vignettes/SingleCellExperiment/inst/doc/intro.html">SingleCellExperiment</a> and <a href="https://github.com/dmcable/spacexr">spacexr</a> for spot deconvolution.
 Estimated cell type abundances are then used to cluster spots into groups of cell type niches which are defined as spots with distinct composition of cell types.
     </li>
    </ul>